NYU-Molecular-Pathology/containers/README.md

 This repository contains [Docker](https://docs.docker.com/get-started/) and [Singularity](https://www.sylabs.io/guides/2.5/user-guide/quick_start.html) recipes to build software containers for use with sequencing and data analysis.

-- NOTE: These instructions are designed to be used from a Mac computer.
+- NOTE: These instructions are designed to be used from a Mac computer with admin access.
 They should also work on Linux systems but many methods will be unnecessary on Linux.

 # Usage